Moe anthropomorphism: Mythological and fantasy creatures

 When moe appearances are given to various creatures from folklore, mythology or fantasy, they are usually called monster girls (or sometimes boys).
 Their bestial traits may be fully retained, de-emphasized into mere personality tics or removed altogether.
-An early example of this is with the independent video game/doujin soft series Touhou Project beginning in 1997 which depicts yōkai and other mythical beings as beautiful girls and women who summon spell cards to unleash a barrage of abstract projectile patterns called "danmaku".
+An early example of this is with the video game series Touhou Project beginning in 1996 which depicts yōkai and other mythical beings as young beautiful girls and women who use magic to unleash a barrage of intricate projectile patterns called danmaku, or bullet hell.
 It was further popularized by such manga as Monster Musume and A Centaur's Life, and has grown into its own genre.
 Rarely, the monster girls are relatively unchanged from their original form and personality, such as mermaids and centaurides.

 The fan-created Bowsette, a gender-swapped and moe anthropomorphized version of the Mario antagonist Bowser that gives him the appearance of Princess Peach via the "Super Crown" powerup, became one of the most popular Internet memes of 2018.
 The popularity of the character later led to other Mario enemies being given moe interpretations, the most prominent of which was Boosette (based on the King Boo character).

 Computers

 Although Chobits (2001) and Toy's iMac Girl (1998) came first, the meme of turning computer-related phenomena into moe subjects did not start until Shiitake-chan (しいたけちゃん), the anthropomorphization of Internet Explorer's Stop button.
 The idea of Shiitake-chan came in 2001 on 2channel, starting with a poster who claims he saw the Stop button as a shiitake.
 When Microsoft released Windows 7 in Japan, they included a theme pack centered around a personification of the OS named "Nanami Madobe" with voice samples from Nana Mizuki.
 Microsoft used another personification involving two girls named "Yū Madobe" and "Ai Madobe" to promote Windows 8 in Japan.
 As part of the market launch, a Facebook draw of 8 followers took place when follower count reaches 80001; and total Twitter follower count for Yū and Ai reach 8001, where winners receive Madobe Yū and Ai-themed prizes.

-Since the creation of the OS-tans, other software and websites have been anthropomorphized as well.
+Since the creation of the Microsoft-related OS-tans, other software and websites have been anthropomorphized as well.
 For example, Wikipedia has its own "Wikipe-tan", while Mozilla applications have their own set of "Moezilla".
 Chinese netizens have created a "Green Dam Girl" to parody China's content-control software Green Dam Youth Escort.
 In 2010, Taiwanese illustrator known as "shinia" on Pixiv created a personification of Microsoft Silverlight named Hikaru Aizawa, who is officially promoted by Microsoft Taiwan.
 In 2013, Microsoft Singapore introduced Inori Aizawa, a mascot for Internet Explorer.

 The manga and anime series World War Blue features characters who are personifications of computer games.
 Video games with characters based on them include Sonic the Hedgehog, Super Mario and Tetris.
 Sega Hard Girls features personifications of video game hardware by Sega.